MaxF8/songseekr/README.md

 # songseekr

-songseekr is a personalized web application I designed to help users find music information about their favorite tracks on Spotify.
+songseekr is a personalized web application I designed to help users find musical information about their favorite tracks on Spotify.

 ## Technologies Used